MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 16. In the **Microsoft 365 admin center**, select **Users** in the navigation pane, and then under it, select **Active users**.

 17. In the **Active Users** window, when you hover your mouse over a user's **Display name**, a **key icon** appears to the right of the user's name.
 By selecting the key icon, you can reset a user's password.
-You must reset the passwords for Adele Vance, Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez to the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and that you previously assigned to Holly Dickson.<br/>
+You must reset the passwords for Adele Vance, Joni Sherman, Lynne Robbins, and Patti Fernandez to the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and that you previously assigned to Holly Dickson.<br/>

     Hover your mouse over **Adele Vance** and select the key icon that appears.